Strengthening and widening the European infrastructure for social science data archives

 - CESSDA AS, Norway (coordinator)*

 - University College Dublin, National University of Ireland, Dublin (NUID UCD), Ireland

 - Instituto de Ciencias Sociais da Universidade de Lisboa (ICS-ULisboa), Portugal

 - Filozofski fakultet Sveučilišta u Zagrebu (FFZG), Croatia

 - Sociologicky Ustav Slovenskej Akademie Vied (SU SAV), Slovakia

 * CESSDA Service Providers are involved in the project via CESSDA AS as linked third parties (LTPs).

-The duration of the action will be 24 months.
+The duration of the action was 24 months.

 Disclaimer: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement number 674939.